hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 Servers that implement _Profile Only Support_ to AU Core profiles declare conformance to each profile by hosting a [CapabilityStatement](http://hl7.org/fhir/capabilitystatement.html) resource at [server-base-url]/metadata that is available to both authenticated and unauthenticated clients.
 The capability statement declares _Profile Only Support_ for a resource as either a base profile using [CapabilityStatement.rest.resource.profile](http://hl7.org/fhir/capabilitystatement-definitions.html#CapabilityStatement.rest.resource.profile) or supported profile using [CapabilityStatement.rest.resource.supportedProfile](http://hl7.org/fhir/capabilitystatement-definitions.html#CapabilityStatement.rest.resource.supportedProfile).

-Example: CapabilityStatement resource for a server supporting the AU Core Patient profile as a system-wide profile that is applied across all instances of the Patient resource:
+Example: CapabilityStatement resource for a responder supporting the AU Core Patient profile as a system-wide profile that is applied across all instances of the Patient resource:

     ```
     {